wrkean/SMPL/README.md

 - ❌ Type inference(?)

 # Primitive Types
-An integer's name caan be composed of its signedness and its bit-width.
+An integer's name can be composed of its signedness and its bit-width.
 For example, i32 means it is a signed 32-bit integer and u32 means it is an unsigned 32-bit integer.
 Floating-point types are also named this way, without the signedness.

 **Here are the primitive types for SMPL:**